Kendall Jenner's Grecian Getaway Is the Stuff of Summer Dreams

 If you needed one more reason to book your European getaway, look no further than Kendall Jenner's Instagram feed.

-The supermodel has been jet-setting in Greece—and giving fans envy on social media in the process.
-The star recently shared several snaps of herself on her feed in the midst of the trip, including ones of her posing poolside and on a yacht.
+The supermodel jetted off to Greece—and gave fans social media envy in the process.
+The star recently shared several snaps of herself during the trip on her feed, including ones of her posing poolside and on a yacht.

-The catwalk pro was also spotted by photographers on the beach in Mykonos rocking a yellow bikini while hanging with famous friends, like fellow model Joan Smalls.
+The catwalk pro was also spotted by photographers on the beach in Mykonos rocking a yellow bikini while hanging with pals, including fellow model Joan Smalls.

 Jenner even took advantage of her surroundings to impressively complete the recently viral Bottle Cap Challenge on a jet ski.
 "Kenny this is WILD," famous mama Kris Jennersaid of the feat.